gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 Scroll down through the plot below.
 How well does the model replicate historical data?
 Within the range of "measurement error"?
 Seems good overall!

 What about the residuals? are they evenly distributed around zero?
-No?
-Oh dear.
-This is a sign of bias.
-It means there is somethign wrong with the model or with the assumptions used for history matching.
+If not, then this is a sign of bias.
+It means there is something wrong with the model or with the assumptions used for history matching.
 (In fact, because this is a synthetic model, we know what the cause is: under-parameterisation.
 Recall all the grid and pilot point parameters that we set as "fixed" during the "freyberg_glm_1" tutorial.)
-By looking for a "good" fit with our poor model, we may be inducing bias in our predictions.
-Perhaps we would be better served by accepting a worse fit...let's look at our forecasts.
+By looking for a "good" fit with our imperfect model, we may be inducing bias in our predictions...?

 ```python